-- Access to safe and secure on-call facilities to allow staff to sleep, change and store their belongings.
-For example, Lancashire Teaching Hospitals NHS Foundation Trust used their funding to install sleep pods.
+- Offer access to safe and secure on-call facilities to allow staff to sleep, change and store their belongings.
+For example, Lancashire Teaching Hospitals NHS Foundation Trust used its funding to install sleep pods.
 Sleep expert Michael Farquhar welcomes the investment and offers recommendations in his blog.

-- Newcastle upon Tyne Hospitals NHS Foundation Trust are working to reduce the risks associated with tiredness, particularly during night shifts.
-Take a look at their dedicated #SleepWell support.
+- Newcastle upon Tyne Hospitals NHS Foundation Trust is reducing the risks associated with tiredness, particularly during night shifts.
+Take a look at its dedicated #SleepWell support.

-- Dedicated spaces separate from patients to enable staff to properly rest, relax and recharge throughout their working day are vital for physical and mental wellbeing, as well as, preventing errors and mistakes.
-Read about how The Shrewsbury and Telford Hospital NHS Foundation Trust revamped their tired staff room to be fit for purpose as a space for NHS staff to relax and re-energise.
+- Provide dedicated spaces separate from patients to enable staff to properly rest and recharge throughout their working day.
+This is vital for physical and mental wellbeing as well as preventing errors and mistakes.
+Read how Shrewsbury and Telford Hospital NHS Foundation Trust revamped its staff room to be a space for NHS staff to relax and re-energise.

-- Ensure across all sites there are areas to rehydrate and refuel.
-Staff should have access to store and prepare food including fridges and microwaves, as well as, clean drinking water.
-Healthy vending machines or trolley services ensures staff working night shifts always have access to nutritious food.
-Read more about West Suffolk NHS Foundation Trust’s simple and collaborative solution to keeping staff hydrated.
+- Ensure there are areas to rehydrate and refuel across all sites.
+Staff should be able to store and cook food, have access to fridges, microwaves and clean drinking water.
+Healthy vending machines or trolley services provide staff working night shifts with nutritious food.

-- Develop infrastructure and facilities to promote active lifestyles and help staff improve their fitness and physical wellbeing.
-For example, exercise facilities, secure spaces for showering and changing and cycle parking.
-See Luton and Dunstable University Hospital NHS Foundation Trust’s ‘Fit in 50’ initiative about their approach to encouraging active lifestyles in staff.
+- Develop infrastructure and facilities to promote active lifestyles and help staff improve their fitness and physical wellbeing, for example, exercise facilities, secure spaces for showering and changing, and cycle parking.

 - Ensure staff have access to parking.
-Milton Keynes University Hospital NHS Foundation Trust have set up working groups to determine how the trust can deliver guaranteed access to free parking.
+Milton Keynes University Hospital NHS Foundation Trust set up working groups to determine how it could offer this as a benefit to staff.

 For more information on how to effectively implement a healthy working environment, take a look at the NHS Health and Wellbeing Framework.